 Oil & Gas Environmental Research Forum

-The MASTS Oil and Gas Environmental Research (OGER) Forum is jointly led by Dr Tom Wilding and Dr Sally Rouse, together with a Steering Group.
+The MASTS Oil and Gas Environmental Research (OGER) Forum is led by Dr Sally Rouse.

 The Forum engages with the oil and gas sector, regulators and academic community, together with other MASTS forums, to raise awareness of relevant marine environmental research and industry requirements.
 The Forum brings together the scientific community to address strategic research requirements and inform policy.